 - Listening to submitted content to ensure it follows our rules

-- Referring any matters of concern to the station manager
+- Referring any matters of concern to the project manager

 - Contacting the people who have submitted content to let them know whether their submission has been approved or not

-Working with the station manager to continually review and improve processes for receiving and moderating content.
+Working with the project manager to continually review and improve processes for receiving and moderating content.

 Posting updates about Devonstream on our website and on social media.